Vet Ed info hub

 Universities - award formal postgraduate qualifications in fields such as veterinary public health and research disciplines and run continuing professional development activities.

-VetScholar - offers structured online courses on practical clinical topics that run for around six weeks and AVA members are eligible for a 33% discount on enrolment fees.
+VetScholar - offers structured online courses on practical clinical topics that run for around six weeks and AVA members can register at NZVA member rate.

 Centre for Veterinary Education - offers online structured courses, clinical publication and continuing professional development events.